There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 As an apostle, John received instructions that no other apostles knew.
 Even Paul had never seen these things.

-During John’s exile at Patmos, God showed him visions.
-They contained “events that would take place in the closing scenes of this earth’s history” (Ellen White, The Acts of the Apostles 570.4).
+During John’s exile at Patmos, God showed him visions concerning the “events that would take place in the closing scenes of this earth’s history” 25.

 How would you like to have a dream of such things as these?

-“In his isolated home, John was able to study more closely than ever” God’s mysteries (571.2).
-He learned about the work of creation and God’s wisdom and skill.
-Also, through nature, he learned the essential lessons of God’s power and glory.
+“In his isolated home, John was able to study more closely than ever” God’s mysteries 26.
+He learned about the work of creation, and His wisdom and skill.
+Also, through nature, he learned the essential lessons of His power and glory.

 As an apostle after Jesus’ ascension, John was active in preaching and building the early church.

 His insights about Christ’s teachings were instrumentally significant in its development.
-As a fact, even his fellow apostle, Paul, appealed to his authority (Galatians 2:8, ESV).
+As a matter of fact, even his fellow apostle, Paul, appealed to his authority (Galatians 2:7-8).

-After John’s death, the church deconstructed some beliefs (Nelson, 2019).
-Fortunately, his writings united Christians in understanding Jesus’ superiority (John 1:1-4, ESV) and relationship with the Father (John 3:16, ESV).
+After John’s death, the church deconstructed some beliefs 27.
+Fortunately, his writings united Christians in understanding Jesus’ superiority (John 1:1-4) and relationship with the Father (verse 16 of chapter 3).

 True enough, you can never read John’s name in his Gospel.
 Instead, he would always refer to himself as “the disciple whom Jesus loved.”